ebonroot/rootbus/README.md

 ## Architecture

-This system uses ZeroMQ, which, unlike other databuses (RabbitMQ, Redis), does not require an intermediary management server.
+This system uses ZeroMQ, which, unlike other data buses (RabbitMQ, Redis), does not require an intermediary management server.
 The only system required is the Root Bus server itself (Elixir/erlang), and configuring plugins to use this bus vs other databases.